mattions/neuronvisio/docs/manager.rst

-:mod:`nrnvisio.manager` -- Manage the map between vectors and sections
+:mod:`neuronvisio.manager` -- Manage the map between vectors and sections
 =======================================================================